Dileepadari/workOs/README.md

-# Welcome to your Lovable project
+# Welcome to WorkOs

-TODO: Document your project here
+A personal manager for all your works